 You can take our Law Foundation at our Brighton campus.
 Brighton is a forward-thinking modern city by the sea.
 It offers you a safe, vibrant and dynamic place to explore your ideas and study.

 Students study 18-25 hours per week in class.
 Choose to study our Law Foundation and you will take both law and politics modules.
 The course is modular in structure.
 It has core modules studied by all Foundation students.
 And modules tailored for Law students.
 The core Foundation modules develop academic and English language skills.

-Students who have successfully completed our Law Foundation have progressed to study law at a wide variety of prestigious universities including Durham University, Politics and International Relations at the University of Bath and International Relations at Queen Mary, London.
+Students who have successfully completed our Law Foundation have progressed to study law at a wide variety of prestigious universities including Durham Nottingham, Edinburgh and York, Politics and International Relations at the University of Birmingham and War and Conflict at University of Kent.

 Understand key political concepts and study British politics, parliament, the structure of government and the main offices of state.

 Understand the nature and sources of law and the concepts underlying legal systems.
 Look in detail at the English legal system, considering the different courts and their functions, legal personnel and the legislative process.

 Study the major and the minor political parties as well as the role and significance of pressure groups and learn about the role of civil liberties and what motivates us to vote for a particular party.

 Gain an understanding of the law of contract and consider issues related to consumer protection.

 Study major global political issues, including global political power and the impact of globalisation, conflict and global terrorism, and produce one major extended coursework essay.